 - Give the server and IP Address, Subnet and Gateway

-- The appliance will run through some inital checks
+- The appliance will run through some initial checks.

 - As per the picture above, I needed to install the VMware Virtual Disk Dev kit.
 Simply click the download link, log in to VMware.com, download, and copy the files into C:\Program Files\VMWare\VMware Virtual Disk Development Kit\

-- You will be prompted for you Azure Credentials and password to link to PowerShell CLI on the appliance
+- You will be prompted for your Azure Credentials and password to link to PowerShell CLI on the appliance.

-Note: You MUST have an account that has permissions to create an Azure AD App
+Note: You MUST have an account that has permission to create an Azure AD App

 Set the following

-- Set friendly name as anything you want
+- Set a friendly name as anything you want

 - Set the Username and Password